 [Alex] decided to build a solar charger for his car battery.
 He had an 18V solar panel able to provide up to 83mA.
-You cannot connect panel directly to battery because charging voltage cannot exceed allowed safe limit and also solar panel may become as load for battery in dark time and this way discharge it.
-So he ended up with simple circuit utilizing LM317 and couple resistors setting voltage so that battery would be charged at recommended 13.2V.
-In order to prevent back supply a Shottky was used.
-Of course it adds some voltage drop (0.7V worst case).
-This was taken in account while calculating voltage adjust resistor divider.
-As a test [Alex] left solar charger for three days connected to his battery and it charged up to 12.35V which is about 75% of capacity.
+You cannot connect the panel directly to the battery because charging voltage cannot exceed the allowed safe limit, and also solar panels may become a load for the battery in a dark time, and this way discharge it.
+So he ended up with a simple circuit utilizing LM317 and a couple of resistors setting voltage so that battery would be charged at the recommended 13.2V.
+To prevent back supply, a Schottky was used.
+Of course, it adds some voltage drop (0.7V worst case).
+This was taken into account while calculating voltage adjusts resistor divider.
+As a test [Alex] left a solar charger for three days connected to his battery, and it charged up to 12.35V which is about 75% of capacity.
 Not bad at all.

-Power down feature is very handy on battery operated devices.
-For instance most of multimeters already have this feature allowing them to self turn off when there is no activity for some time.
-Check out this simple solution which uses pair of FETs and resistor.
-It was originally made for Atmega328 project because author didn’t want to bother with AVR power down modes.
-Instead he used this simple circuit.
-It can be used to turn device on with switch this is where P-FET part plays role and turn off with N-FET.
+The power-down feature is convenient on battery-operated devices.
+For instance, most of the multimeters already have this feature allowing them to self turn off when there is no activity for some time.
+Check out this simple solution, which uses a pair of FETs and resistors.
+It was initially made for the Atmega328 project because the author didn’t want to bother with AVR power-down modes.
+Instead, he used this simple circuit.
+It can be used to turn the device on with the switch.
+This is where the P-FET part plays a role and turn off with N-FET.
 Turn Off signal wire comes from AVR pin market as 5.
-While device is powered N-FET has to be on with high gate signal.
-When N-FET gate signal goes low device turns itself off.
+While the device is powered, N-FET has to be on with a high gate signal.
+When the N-FET gate signal goes low device turns itself off.
 This can be used on any device where possible to get such signal conditions.
-Or simply use in microcontroller circuit by adding some delay count…
+Or use in microcontroller circuit by adding some delay count after inactivity.

-When designing an electronics device you want to make sure that it won’t go in smoke under unexpected circumstances.
-You never know what may go wrong during life time of device especially if it is powered from mains.
-Jon Chandler made a great overview of common and pretty simple power protection circuits that may help to avoid lots of trouble.
-Small circuit between your battery and device may protect it from mistakes like reverse power polarity.
-His lists starts with simple series diode which is cheap but may help protect from reverse polarity.
-Like any other it has a downside – voltage drop (0.7V) that may be a pain for low voltage devices.
-The list continues with more smart solutions like Crowbar diode and fuse which avoids voltage drop but ends up with fuse blow on reverse voltage.
-Using MOSFET is smarter way of protecting circuits.
-It gives a way…
+When designing an electronic device, you want to make sure that it won’t go in smoke under unexpected circumstances.
+You never know what may go wrong during the device’s lifetime, primarily if it is powered from mains.
+The small circuit between your battery and device may protect it from mistakes like reverse power polarity.
+His lists start with a simple series diode, which is cheap but may help protect from reverse polarity.
+Like any other, it has a downside – voltage drop (0.7V) that may be a pain for low voltage devices.